v1ggs/gulp-website-builder/README.md

 ---

 > If you're developing with WordPress, you have to have a local WordPress site (with local server, like XAMPP) to proxy it with browsersync, because browsersync can't serve php.
-The settings for that are made automatically, just edit the project config.
+The settings for that are made automatically, just edit the project and wp config.

 ---